What to do in Banff, a month by month calendar.

 Here’s an event for the little ones – a playful celebration of the energy and creativity of young people.
 It takes place at a Banff icon and cultural treasure trove – The Banff Centre.
 Your kids can exercise their imaginations with a range of workshops including clowning, acrobatics and painting or sit back and watch the funny and enchanting theatre and music performances.

 This is a great time of year to see wildlife, as the animals will be coming out of hibernation.
 The Evening Wildlife Safari will give you a chance to see some of Banff’s creatures as they become active around dusk.
-Or take the Discover Grizzly Bears tour, which will teach you about the incredible bruins that roam the Rocky Mountain forests.

 There’s nothing quite like the thrill of being wildly tossed around on frothy rapids as you hurtle down a river, surrounded by dense pine forest and towering mountains.
 June is a great month for whitewater rafting at both the Kananaskis River and Horseshoe Canyon.